mahmoodlab/HIPT/README.md

 ```

 ## Downloading + Preprocessing + Organizing TCGA Data
 Using the [NIH Genomic Data Commons Data Portal](https://portal.gdc.cancer.gov/) and the [cBioPortal](https://www.cbioportal.org/), we downloaded diagnostic whole-slide images (WSIs) for 28 cancer types using the [GDC Data Transfer Tool](https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload/), followed by using the publicly-available [CLAM library](https://github.com/mahmoodlab/CLAM) for tissue segmentation, tissue patching and feature extraction, which we modified for extracting both ResNet-50 features (pretrained on ImageNet) and ViT-16 features (pretrained on the TCGA).
 For patching at `[256 × 256]` resolution, we used default tissue segmentation parameters.
-For patching at `[4096 × 4096]` resolution, we additionally saved each `[4096 × 4096]` image region, which we used for ViT-16/256 pretraining (`-16` suffix == using [16 × 16]-sized tokens in a ViT model, `-256` suffix == using [256 × 256]-sized tokens in a ViT model).
+For patching at `[4096 × 4096]` resolution, we additionally saved each `[4096 × 4096]` image region, which we used for ViT_256-16 and ViT_4096-256 pretraining (`-16` suffix == using [16 × 16]-sized tokens in a ViT model, `-256` suffix == using [256 × 256]-sized tokens in a ViT model).
 Extracted TCGA features are organized in the following example directory:
 <details>
 <summary>
 Example Directory